-As the more transmissible Delta variant of the SARS-CoV2 virus becomes dominant across the island and cases rise once more, rapid vaccination, particularly focused on completion of immunisation in older cohorts, will be essential if we are to avoid another serious wave of infections.
+As the more transmissible Omicron variant of the SARS-CoV2 virus becomes dominant across the island and cases rise once more, rapid vaccination, particularly focused on completion of immunisation in older cohorts, will be essential if we are to avoid another serious wave of infections.

 While we are entering another phase of uncertainty in Ireland, with much of the population still to be vaccinated, the situation globally is much worse – labelled by Oxfam as “vaccine apartheid”.

-As it stands, 9 in 10 people in 70 of the world’s poorest countries will have no access to Covid-19 vaccines in 202142– people living in the countries with the least developed public health systems and the least capacity to deal with the pandemic are being locked out of access to vaccines that could save their lives.
-The deadly cost of this vaccine inequality was hammered home in real time on the Indian subcontinent recently, where over 400,000 people died from an infection despite the existence of an effective vaccine.
+As it stands, 9 in 10 people in 70 of the world’s poorest countries will have no access to Covid-19 vaccines in 2021– people living in the countries with the least developed public health systems and the least capacity to deal with the pandemic are being locked out of access to vaccines that could save their lives.
+The deadly cost of this vaccine inequality was hammered home in real-time on the Indian subcontinent recently, where over 400,000 people died from an infection despite the existence of an effective vaccine.

-Meanwhile, wealthy countries, representing just 14% of the world’s population have bought up enough vaccine to cover their popula tions several times over – together, the EU, US, UK and a handful of other countries have purchased almost the entire supply of the Moderna vaccine for 2021 and over 96% of the supply of the Pfizer/BionNTech vaccine.
+Meanwhile, wealthy countries, representing just 14% of the world’s population have bought up enough vaccine to cover their populations several times over – together, the EU, US, UK and a handful of other countries have purchased almost the entire supply of the Moderna vaccine for 2021 and over 96% of the supply of the Pfizer/BionNTech vaccine.

-This is a moral outrage, in a global public health emergency, vaccines and medicines should be distributed on the basis of need, not the ability to pay or monopolise production.
+This is a moral outrage, in a global public health emergency, vaccines and medicines should be distributed based on need, not the ability to pay or monopolise production.
 Vaccine inequality will prolong the pandemic for us all, costing more lives, and causing more misery.
-A recent report from the International Chamber of Commerce projected that vaccine in equality could cost up to $9.2 trillion in economic losses if it continues at the level it is at today – with a disproportionate burden falling on the poorest and least developed countries of the Global South.
+A recent report from the International Chamber of Commerce projected that vaccine inequality could cost up to $9.2 trillion in economic losses if it continues at the level it is at today – with a disproportionate burden falling on the poorest and least developed countries of the Global South.
 Continuing vaccine inequality threatens us all.
 As the virus is allowed to continue circulating in unvaccinated populations, the risk of novel strains emerging is greater and more prolonged.

 We have already seen the emergence of more transmissible and deadly strains, and some that reduce the efficacy of certain vaccines – the P1 variant that first emerged in Brazil, and the Delta strain that is becoming dominant across Europe, after wreaking havoc on the Indian subcontinent.
 The longer people in the Global South are denied vaccines, the longer this pandemic will persist and the greater the risk will be of strains emerging that render vaccines ineffective, and our progress to date, lost.
 We will not be safe until everyone is safe.